 What is Market Penetration?

-Market penetration refers to a quantitative measure of the usage of a product by a customer.
-It is compared to the total estimated market for a particular product or service and expressed as a ratio.
-It is then used for the development of strategies required to increase the total armlet share of a product or service.
+Market penetration refers to a quantitative measure of the sales of a product or service compared to the total estimated market expressed as a percentage.
+It is useful in the development of strategies aimed to increase the total share of those products or services.

-Calculating market penetration enables managers to ascertain the size of the potential market for their offering.
-If the total size of the market is large enough, a new entrant can be convinced that it can gain a set percentage of the total number of potential customers in that industry.
+Calculating market penetration forces managers to ascertain the size of the potential market for their offering.
+If the total size of the market is large enough, a new entrant may be convinced that it can gain a set percentage of the total number of potential customers in that industry.

-Market penetration is also used by established companies to determine the potential to increase their overall revenue.
+Market penetration is also used by established companies to determine the potential to increase their overall revenue by increasing market share.

-- Market penetration refers to a quantitative measure of the usage of a product by a customer.
+- Market penetration refers to a quantitative measure of the sales of a product or service compared to the total estimated market.

-- It can be mathematically expressed either as a percentage or a ratio, representing the percentage of the total market available to a company.
+- It is expressed as a percentage of the total market available to a company.

-- The process of widening a company’s reach in order to realize the gains that are accessible to it is known as market development.
+- The process of growing a company’s reach into a specific market in order to realize the gains is known as market development.

 Example of Market Penetration